dipen-yadav/Cross-Lingual-NER-Hindi-Nepali/README.md

 - **Optuna** - for hyperparameter optimization to fine-tune model performance.

 ## Running the Experiments
-The experiments can be run sequentially as in the Jupyter notebook `crosslingual-ner-hindi-nepali.ipynb`.
 1. **Prepare the datasets**: Before running the experiments, ensure that the Hindi and Nepali NER datasets are prepared and preprocessed in the correct format.
 The datasets should follow the CoNLL-2003 standard, with entities labeled appropriately.
 Place the datasets in the designated directories within the repository.

 2. **Training**: To train the models on the Hindi and Nepali datasets, use the `trainer.py` script.
 This script includes functions for fine-tuning the pre-trained BERT models on the NER tasks.
 You can adjust hyperparameters such as learning rate, batch size, and number of epochs within the script to suit your specific requirements.